microsoft/PowerApps-Tooling/src/PAModel/PAConvert/Yaml/ReadMe.md

-## Yaml Parser
+# Yaml Parser

 We support a restricted subset of yaml.
-This is designed to leverage an existing file format (yaml) while avoiding some of the surprises in yaml (see https://noyaml.com/ ).
+This is designed to leverage an existing file format (yaml) while avoiding some of the surprises in yaml that would confuse our excel-oriented audience (see https://noyaml.com/ ).

+We wrote our own YAML lexer here because:

+1. There was no existing Microsoft-supported YAML parser.
+The closest C# parser is https://github.com/aaubry/YamlDotNet .
+1. We needed fine grain control for Writing to emit our specific subset and also to gaurantee we can lexically round-trip our files without any spurious diffs.
+For example, control to bias to a '|' multiline escape instead of using escape characters and single lines.
+YamlDotNet also biases to a '>' escape.
+1. Fine grain control on reading to warn on unsafe behavior like '#' in formulas that may get treated as comments, or duplicate property names in an object.

+## Rules for restricted subset:

 1. **Single line properties must start with a '='**.
 This is to keep yaml from interpretting as a yaml expression, and instead l